garrandall/popular-music-data/tracks/smack-dab-in-the-middle-ray-charles-and-his-orchestra.md

 (Smack dab in the middle)
 I wanna be
 (Smack dab in the middle)
-Ahh, now listen boys throw me smack dab in the middle right now So Ray can rock and roll to satisfy his soul
+Ah, now listen boys throw me smack dab in the middle right now So Ray can rock and roll to satisfy his soul

 That's all right!